anishacharya/Search-Engine-From-Scratch/README.md

 Information-Retrieval
 =====================

-Here we build a search engine for the Information retrieval Project.
+JAVA implementation of a search engine.
+Implement a complete search engine for the ICS domain.It also develops a[web] interface that provides the user with a text box to enter queries and returns relevant results

 Contact
 Anish Acharya -         anisha@uci.edu